 Azerbaijan halts gas supplies to Turkey from Shah Deniz I -SOCAR

-BAKU, April 26 (Reuters) - Azerbaijan has halted natural gas supplies from the Shah Deniz I offshore field since April 17 due to the contract expiry, a spokesman for Azeri state energy company SOCAR said on Monday.
+BAKU, April 26 (Reuters) - Azerbaijan halted natural gas supplies from the Shah Deniz I offshore field to Turkey on April 17 due to a contract expiry, a spokesman for Azeri state energy company SOCAR said on Monday.

-Supplies from the Shah Deniz II field in the Caspian Sea have not been interrupted, he added.
+Supplies from Shah Deniz II in the Caspian Sea, which is due to supply Turkey with 6 billion cubic metres (bcm) per year, have not been interrupted, he added.

+Turkey signed a deal for gas supplies from Shah Deniz I in 2001, with expected annual volumes of 6.6 bcm.

+BP BP.L operates Shah Deniz on behalf of its partners in the Shah Deniz Production Sharing Agreement (PSA).

-(Reporting by Nailia Bagirova; writing by Vladimir Soldatkin; editing by Susan Fenton)
+(Reporting by Nailia Bagirova; writing by Vladimir Soldatkin; editing by Susan Fenton, Kirsten Donovan)

 ((vladimir.soldatkin@reuters.com; +7 495 775 12 42;))